 Listen to how the score introduces the Moisio farm, where Olof will see and fall for Kyllikki.
 Under the strings, piano and woodwind spell out a undulating motif; it’s like the burble of the river in the distance, or like the wheatfield that we see rippling in the wind.
 With this music, the image becomes one of dreamlike wonder.
 I’ve said how Stiller’s editing is sometimes “rough”.
 I might better describe it as “open”.
 The lack of clinical continuity means there is more room for the landscapes to dominate our sense of place, to define a broader imaginative geography.
 Wherever Stiller places his camera, there is something marvellous to find.
 Each new shot seems to reveal some new angle, to open some new window onto this world.
 I could just stare and stare and stare at these landscapes forever.

 Look at the scene when, after proving himself worthy of her, Olof tries to explain why he cannot stay with Kyllikki.
 They are sat in a forest clearing, overlooking the great swathe of valley and river in the distance.
 It is evening.
 The light is exquisitely warm, diffuse.
 The amber tinting makes you feel the warmth radiating from the trees, from the hills in the distance, from the two bodies at the centre of the image.
 Järnefelt captures all of this perfectly: in his orchestra, the strings are a bed of calm.
 It’s an acoustic impression of sunset, of a kind of summery hum, sweet and sad and tired.
-Over this sound, a solo clarinet casts a slow, dreamy melody and is eventually joined by the clarinet.
+Over this sound, a solo clarinet casts a slow, dreamy melody and is eventually joined by the violin.
 The two instruments then engage in a languorous, anxious exchange above the hushed strings.
 The lovers are gently haloed by the evening sky behind them.
 Christ, Jesus, it’s beautiful to look at, to listen to.
 I could perch here forever with these lovers—long dead, now—and watch them talk in silence, and listen to the music float over these golden images, arrested from the past.
 Scenes like these are why I love silent cinema.
 Iris-out to black.

 I must conclude by saying something about the restoration itself.
 The film was digitized in 2017 by Svenska Filminstitut from “a 35mm b/w dupe negative and a tinted and toned positive nitrate”.
 In terms of content, it’s the same as the version restored in the 1980s that has been available in various guises since then.
 But for its presentation on Netflix, there are no notes on how this version compares to that seen in 1919.
 Looking up the film on the Swedish Film Institute database, I find that the original length was 2657m (across seven reels).
 The database gives a projection speed of 16fps, making the film 145 minutes when first shown.
 As presented on Netflix, there is no technical information about the sources used for the 2017 digitized version.
 How long is it in metres?
 What frame rate does it have?
 How does it relate to earlier versions of the film?
 These are the kinds of questions that must be asked of any silent film, and any decent restoration should be accompanied with at least a few notes on its history.
 Frustrated by this, I looked elsewhere and spent a tiring but ultimately rewarding morning digging out more information…